Conventional farming involves a regular approach to farming.

 - Conventionally grown onions, sweet corn, pineapples, avocado, cabbage, sweet peas, asparagus, mangos, eggplant, kiwi, domestic cantaloupe, sweet potatoes, grapefruit, watermelon, and mushrooms have some of the lowest pesticide levels.

-- Livestock is mostly induced with antibiotics, hormones and given highly concentrated feed to improve milk production.
+- Livestock is mostly induced with antibiotics, and hormones and given highly concentrated feed to improve milk production.

 Characteristics of Conventional farming